New bus terminal in Pasay City opens

 MMDA General Manager Tomas “Tim” Orbos said from the Epifanio de los Santos Avenue (Edsa), buses should turn right to Diosdado Macapagal Blvd. to enter the terminal at Sun Plaza.

 After unloading passengers, buses should exit the terminal and turn right to Roxas Blvd.
-Buses can either proceed to the BMDS Coastal via Roxas Blvd. or to Diosdado Macapagal Blvd. and then turn right at Seaside Drive (MIA Road) then left to Roxas Blvd.
+Buses can either proceed to the Bus Management and Dispatch System Coastal via Roxas Blvd. or to Diosdado Macapagal Blvd. and then turn right at Seaside Drive (MIA Road) then left to Roxas Blvd.

 Provincial buses coming from Coastal Road or Roxas Blvd. should turn left to Edsa Extension then right to Diosdado Macapagal Ave. and then to SWIPT Sun Plaza to unload passengers.